 What if a city is staunchly multicultural but is strictly segregated?
 The Israeli – Palestinian wall, and checkpoints.
 The workers dormitories of the Gulf, although improved still open to exploitation and the grate of being forever ‘guest workers’.
 The segregation index that puts much of the US at levels approaching Apartheid era South Africa – and worsening.
 The divided ghettos of Brussels, Britain’s northern cities and banlieues of Paris.
 Do we see this as ‘cosmopolitan’?
 Do we celebrate its ‘diversity’?

 Take New York City for example.
-National Geographic published a wonderfully detailed ethnic map of the city in one publication during the 90s, but despite all its demographic thrills revealing to all the levels of self and imposed segregation.
+It started when National Geographic published a wonderfully detailed ethnic map of the city in one publication in 1993, but despite all its demographic thrills revealing to all the levels of self and imposed segregation.
 It’s not like New Yorkers universally hate each other or don’t hang out (though a century’s worth of racially biased zoning laws and income prohibitions didn’t help), but they have the choice to live in their ethnic enclaves should they wish, where they can speak, eat, shop, dress, build a community and have their kids attend the schooling relevant to their background.

 But what the graphic revealed was shocking to the extent people unilaterally opted for this, where every neighbourhood was 85-98% of one ethnic group, so strictly delineated one could cross from say an 89% Hispanic neighbourhood to a 95% White (read: non-Latino White that is) neighbourhood just by crossing the street.
 Paris and its rings of notorious banlieues too comes close.
 Like New York it suffers that ethnicity also correlates with race, with the broad rule being the darker you are the lower your position in society.
 More recent maps show how the 2001 Census stated that segregation was at pre-Civil Rights levels, and getting worse:

-Things have improved since those dark days but the self segregation is still there.
-London has a much better track record, despite its community High Streets the ethnic map reveals no single minority predominates despite the city being over 55% non native.
-At a glance it looks majority native from the green glow, but notice it’s not a strong glow.
-Ergo half of each place is a mix of other races.
+Racial tensions in the city have markedly improved since those dark days but the self segregation is still there.
+London has a much better track record, despite its community High Streets the ethnic map reveals no single minority predominates despite the city nearing 60% non native.

 Don’t always believe the hype, London is no racial nirvana as yet (averaging 44 hate crimes a day, rising to 72 post-Brexit, which is a norm for many Western cities), and its wonderful mixing is a result of both native and foreign waves of communities bucking the media-driven or institutionalised racism, rather than any government policy.

-In fact local councils were staunchly divisive to begin, following a ‘multicultural’ format rather than enforcing the ‘melting pot’ theory – the postwar waves arriving from the Caribbean and South Asia being housed in separate communities cheek by jowl with the traditional working class, and given complete freedom of religion, language, schooling, dress and culture.
+In fact local councils were staunchly divisive to begin, following a ‘multicultural’ format rather than enforcing the ‘melting pot’ theory of assimilation, as was common in other parts of Europe and the US – the postwar waves arriving from the Caribbean and South Asia being housed in separate communities cheek by jowl with the traditional working class, and given complete freedom of religion, language, schooling, dress and culture.
 All in a hope they’d develop separately, making smelly food and piercings and bat voodoo in enclosed communities while still propping up the job market, NHS and transport.
 They did not have to swear to a flag or even speak English.